Critical-Infrastructure-Systems-Lab/Multivariate-Weather-Generator/README.md

 Process the netCDF files using "Data Processing.ipynb", which can be found in folder "data/raw".
 The code outputs a flattened version of the 4 netCDF datasets (column bind): precipitation, Tmin, Tmax, and wind.

-By default, the training file should be placed in the "data" folder with title "Training.csv".
+By default, the training file will be placed in the "data" folder with title "Training.csv" after running the setup code.

 ### Step 2: Configure the simulation